 However, several orthographies on the basis of different scripts are frequently used simultaneously, both historically and contemporarily.

-Latin script is also known as Roman script in academic literature.
+The Latin script is also known as Roman script in academic literature.

 Google Sheets, the tool used for cross-script analysis, did not offer variety of font designs for Armenian letters, which made it difficult for the Latin GP to replicate Armenian GP’s results.
-Thus, an alternate application such as Microsoft Excel, which did offer more variety of font styles as seen in the snapshot, was used.
+Thus, an alternate application, Microsoft Excel, was used, which did offer more variety of font styles as seen in the snapshot.